LibraryOfCongress/citizen-dj/README.md

 The following steps will walkthrough retrieving and processing a specific A/V collection from loc.gov.
 This process is a sequence of many, many Python scripts.
 I may automate this in the future, but for now, each step below is to be manually run from the command line.
 For possible convenience, I have a [commands template](https://github.com/beefoo/media-tools/blob/master/projects/citizen_dj/templates/citizen_dj_commands_template.txt) that can be populated with your own path information using this script like so:

 ```
+python3 template_to_string.py \
+  -in "projects/citizen_dj/citizen_dj_commands_template.txt" \
+  -query "collection_uid=variety-stage&collection_id=variety-stage-sound-recordings-and-motion-pictures&data_base_dir=output/variety-stage/&media_dir=output/variety-stage/media/&app_dir=/full/path/to/citizen-dj/" \
-python3 template_to_string.py -in "projects/citizen_dj/citizen_dj_commands_template.txt" -query "collection_uid=variety-stage&collection_id=variety-stage-sound-recordings-and-motion-pictures&data_base_dir=output/variety-stage/&media_dir=output/variety-stage/media/&app_dir=/full/path/to/citizen-dj/" -out "output/my_custom_commands.txt"
+  -out "output/my_custom_commands.txt"
 ```

 Now you have a text file with a bunch of commands that you can run individually or paste multiple lines in your terminal (for Mac) or you can replace newlines with " && " in Windows to run multiple commands sequentially.
 However, I recommend running each script individually when you first start to get a sense of what they do.
 Some script parameters require some tweaks for best results.

 ### I. Retrieving data and assets from loc.gov

 This example will retrieve data and media from loc.gov.
 The result will be a spreadsheet of item records (`item.csv`) and a folder of media files.
-You can replace this section with your own data/media source as long as you follow the same format of the .csv folder which should have the following columns:
+You can skip this section if you have your own data/media, but you'll need to generate a .csv file for your data/files with the following columns:

 ```
 id: a unique identifier